 - it develops in them a sense of wonder which stimulates a love of learning

-- they want to be good stewards of God’s resources to them
+- they learn to be good stewards and careful overseers of God’s natural resources and gifts to them

 - they begin the journey to become life-long learners